 The information the Census provides allows central and local Government, health authorities and many other organisations to target their resources more effectively and to plan housing, education, health and transport services in the future.

-Each Census collects basic information about:
+Amongst other things, each Census collects basic information about:

 - the numbers of people